RishabhNandan/Attendance./README.md

 ## Introduction

 The Attendance Management System is a web application designed to track and manage attendance for various purposes.
-The system provides a straightforward interface for recording attendance data, generating reports, and analyzing attendance patterns.
+The system provides a straightforward interface for recording attendance data, generating reports, and analysing attendance patterns.

 ## Features

 - **User Authentication**: Secure login and registration for users.
 - **Attendance Tracking**: Record attendance data efficiently.
-- **Reports Generation**: Generate attendance reports for various time periods.
+- **Reports Generation**: Generate attendance reports for various periods.
-- **Data Analysis**: Analyze attendance patterns and trends.
+- **Data Analysis**: Analyse attendance patterns and trends.

 ## Installation